lwjohnst86/analyzing-cohorts-course/slides/chapter_3_video_4.md

 `@script`
-We've now ran several models, checking the models and adjusting for variables.
-Now let's learn to tidy these model objects and extract the relevant results.
+We've now ran several models, checked them, and adjusted for variables.
+Now let's tidy these model objects up and extract the relevant results.

 ---